Updated: Jun 14

 The café latte does not originate in Italy, yet it's Italian (the name, not the drink).

 Café latte is an espresso drink.
 When espresso spread worldwide, some people thought it was very bitter & intense.

 So what should we do?

 We'll add milk to sweeten it—more milk and less foam than a cappuccino.

 It has a more significant amount of milk and became known as café latte–latte, meaning milk.

 Is there a typical ratio of the café latte?

 It varies – one espresso, two milk, would be a typical latte, or one espresso, two milk, and one foam, in the other variety.

-The size of your cup you put the coffee in makes a tremendous difference.
+The size of the cup you put the coffee in makes a tremendous difference.

 Last but Not Least, Café Americano